korinVR/synthesis.js/README.md

 # synthesis.js

-Work-in-progress MIDI / MML synthesizer for Chrome, Edge and iOS Safari.
+MIDI / MML synthesizer for Chrome, Edge and iOS Safari

 This library is in a very early stage.
 Currently it has square wave only.

 Working demo is at http://framesynthesis.com/experiments/synthesis.js/examples/showcase/
 You can play it with MIDI keyboard or [MML2SMF](https://github.com/KatsuomiK/mml2smf) MMLs.